Missouri Right to Life Policy on Euthanasia

 Every human being is unique and possessed of inherent dignity, regardless of age or condition.
 Missouri Right to Life upholds this basic right of every innocent human being from inception to natural death.

-Missouri Right to Life does not oppose allowing people to die when they are actually dying.
+Missouri Right to Life does not oppose allowing people to die naturally when they are actually dying.
 We do, however, oppose causing the death of non-dying people.
 Furthermore, we do object when public policy defines nutrition and hydration as medical treatment which can be removed from persons who are not dying when that removal results in their death.

 There is and should remain in the law a basic difference between allowing a dying patient to die and causing a patient to die by dehydration, starvation, lack of basic medical care or any positive act, including lethal injection or overdose.